-The Central Asia-Caucasus Institute at AFPC invites you to the launch of The Long Game on the Silk Road, by S. Frederick Starr and Svante E. Cornell.
+The Central Asia-Caucasus Institute at AFPC held a book launch for their most recent work: The Long Game on the Silk Road, by S. Frederick Starr and Svante E. Cornell.

 Drawing on CACI's twenty years of interaction with the region, the book takes stock of both American and European policies toward Central Asia and the Caucasus.
 It acknowledges the many achievements, but argues that Western policies suffer from serious and unacknowledged conceptual and structural flaws.
 The authors propose concrete ways to address these issues and render U.S. and European policies more effective.